-I write about medicine, finance, health, science, neuroscience, aging, education, and environment.
-Also author of 9 books, 6 on writing. jordanwritelife@gmail.com and @JordanRosenfeld
+I write about finance, health, science, neuroscience, aging, education, and environment.
+Also author of 10 books, 7 on writing. jordanwritelife@gmail.com and @JordanRosenfeld

 The Importance of Cultural Competence in the Laboratory for Indigenous People